10 things you need to know before traveling to Japan

-Traveling to Japan takes some planning — after all, it’s not every day you get to go halfway across the world.
-The more you know about the country, the better your experience will be (and that goes for any destination, really).
+Traveling to Japan requires planning; after all, it’s not every day that you travel to the other side of the planet.
+The more you know about the country, the better your experience will be (in fact, this applies to any destination).

-We spent a month in Japan and got to enjoy the very best it has to offer: centuries-old temples in Kyoto, Tokyo’s vibrant energy, the powerful history of Hiroshima and the stunning landscapes of the Japanese Alps and the Nakasendo Road.
-Japan is wonderfully diverse, but to truly enjoy it, a little preparation goes a long way.
+On our first trip, we spent a month in Japan and made the most of everything it has to offer: centuries-old temples in Kyoto, Tokyo’s vibrant energy, the powerful history of Hiroshima, and the stunning landscapes of the Japanese Alps and the Nakasendo Road.
+We liked it so much that we returned in winter to discover another side of the country, including a few days in Sapporo, on the island of Hokkaido, the northernmost in Japan.

-It’s not just about putting together the perfect script to visit Japan.
-It’s also important to understand how the country works, how tourists are expected to behave, and what you need to know before and during your trip.
-Besides showing respect for the country and its people, being prepared will help you avoid countless hiccups along the way.
+It’s not just about putting together the perfect itinerary for your trip to Japan.
+It’s essential to have an overview of how the country works, how tourists should behave, and what you need to do before and during your trip.
+Besides showing respect for the country and its people, this will save you countless hassles.

-In this post, I’ve listed ten things you should know before visiting Japan — whether to steer clear of awkward situations, avoid unintentionally offending anyone, or simply to make sure your trip runs smoothly, without surprises or unnecessary stress.
+In this post, I’ve listed ten things you should know before visiting Japan, whether to avoid awkward situations or offending someone, but mainly to help ensure a smooth trip without surprises or unnecessary headaches.

 .